 Wireless Ethernet Dispatch (WED)

-Wireless Ethernet Dispatch (WED) is a hardware acceleration feature available on modern MediaTek Filogic chipsets (such as MT7986 and MT7622).
-It is an extension of hardware flow offloading that specifically targets wireless traffic, allowing the Packet Processing Engine (PPE) to handle packets directly to/from the WiFi chipset, significantly reducing CPU load and increasing throughput.
+Wireless Ethernet Dispatch (WED) is a hardware acceleration feature available on MediaTek Filogic chipsets (e.g. MT7986 and MT7622).
+It is an extension of hardware flow offloading (HFO) that specifically targets wireless traffic, allowing the Packet Processing Engine (PPE) to handle packets directly to/from the WiFi chipset, significantly reducing CPU load and increasing throughput albeit with the loss of some QoS AQL on WiFi traffic.

 Caveats and Limitations